RichyHBM/teleport-challenge/docs/design.md

 ### Authorization

-Authorization for the program will use simple methods for identifying the user, using the current OS user to get their username, this will then be sent up to the server which will then look up the user and see what permissions they have access to.
+Authorization for the program will use simple methods for identifying the user, the common name field in the key's subject to get their username, this will then be sent up to the server which will then look up the user and see what permissions they have access to.
 These permissions will just be hard coded, but would ideally come from a config file or service